Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: Profiling dApp Framework Performance

 \section{Profiling dApp Framework Performance}

-We now evaluate the performance of the proposed framework, integrated with NVIDIA \gls{arc-ota}, in terms of \gls{e2e} control-loop latency, overhead on the \gls{ran} pipeline, and model backend flexibility.
-All experiments share the same \gls{arc-ota} setup and traffic configuration, and employ either a simple reference dApp (used in this section) or the cuSense \gls{isac} dApp described in Section~\ref{sec:cusense}.
+We now evaluate the performance of the proposed framework, integrated with NVIDIA \gls{atb}, in terms of \gls{e2e} control-loop latency, inference engine comparison, and model backend flexibility.
+We profile the framework across two \gls{gpu} platforms (GH200 and DGX Spark), with and without \gls{mig} partitioning, and across the three inference engine configurations described in Section~\ref{subsec:dapp-container}.
+All experiments employ either a simple reference dApp (used in this section) or the cuSense \gls{isac} dApp described in Section~\ref{sec:cusense}.